U.S. Relations With Jordan

 Jordan and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
 Jordan also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe.
-Jordan is currently serving a two-year term as a non-permanent member on the UN Security Council, which began January 2014.
+Jordan is also a major non-NATO ally, and a key partner in the U.S. and Arab Coalition to defeat ISIS.

 Jordan maintains an embassy in the United States at 3504 International Drive NW, Washington, DC 20008 (tel.
 202-966-2664).